Jarren Duran Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 16th in the league.

-- The Giants have a 4.02 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.01).

-- Giants pitchers combine to allow 108 home runs (one per game), the third-fewest in the league.
+- Giants pitchers combine to give up 109 home runs (one per game), the third-fewest in the league.

+- Walker (3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched) gets the start for the Giants, his seventh of the season.

-- His last appearance came on Saturday against the Washington Nationals, when the right-hander tossed 1 1/3 innings, surrendering six earned runs while allowing five hits.
+- His last appearance came on Thursday against the Oakland Athletics, when the righty went 2 2/3 scoreless innings while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.